salsalate, Amigesic, Salflex, Argesic-SA, Marthritic, Salsitab, Artha-GDisalcid, Amigesic, Disalcid (cont.)

 NSAIDs may reduce the blood pressure lowering effects of blood pressure medications.
 This may occur because prostaglandins play a role in the regulation (lowering) of blood pressure.

-When NSAIDs are combined with methotrexate (Rheumatrex, Trexall) or aminoglycosides (for example, gentamicin) the blood levels of methotrexate or aminoglycoside may increase, presumably because the elimination of methotrexate or aminoglycosides is reduced.
-This may lead to side effects from methotrexate or aminoglycosides.
+When NSAIDs are combined with methotrexate (Rheumatrex, Trexall) or aminoglycoside antibiotics (for example, gentamicin) the blood levels of methotrexate or aminoglycoside may increase, presumably because the elimination of methotrexate or aminoglycosides is reduced.
+This may lead to more side effects from methotrexate or aminoglycosides.

 PREGNANCY: There are no adequate studies of salsalate in pregnant women.